frimpongemanuele/darkweb-osint-threat-intelligence/docs/methodology.md

 The central principle of the project can be summarized as:

-> **Collect with a purpose, correlate before drawing conclusions, validate technical assumptions, and feed the results back into monitoring and defensive controls.**
+> **Collect with a purpose, correlate before drawing conclusions, validate technical assumptions and feed the results back into monitoring and defensive controls.**

 The value of OSINT and Dark Web intelligence therefore comes not simply from collecting more information, but from integrating relevant external intelligence into a structured security investigation process.